RicoJia/ricojia.github.io/_posts/2023/2023-12-15-software-design-priciples.markdown

 - A seasoned engineer has many stashed code snippets.
 For example, when talking about a multi-threaded program with caching, an experienced engineer finished it within a day because he worked on it before.

 - Always think about cost, even though you have a bigger tool.
   - Even on GPU, think about the computational complexity you need.
 E.g., for a brute force K-nearest-neighbor search, your Nearest Neighbor will be: `batch_size * n_src_points * n_dst_points`.
 Are we allocating enough threads for that?

+## Thoughts about Testing

+- when testing with an working older branch, the stuff you didn't touch could break.